-Received 5 April 2018; Received in revised form 11 October 2018; Accepted 20 November 2018 Available online 06 December 2018 previously been used to map disturbed forests in tropical regions, including optical approaches based on moderate resolution MODIS imagery (Langner et al., 2007), high-resolution Landsat imagery (Lu, 2005; Vieira et al., 2003) and very high-resolution SPOT data (Carreiras et al., 2014; Kimes et al., 1999; Souza et al., 2003), as well as Synthetic Aperture Radar (SAR) (Kuplich, 2006; Trisasongko, 2010) and Lidarbased approaches (Andersen et al., 2014).
-However, the majority of these studies have focused on local scales and have been based on single date images.
-For example, Vieira et al. (2003) classified forests into young, intermediate, advanced and mature forests for one municipality in the state of Pará, using Landsat spectral information and vegetation indices, and found that combining Landsat shortwave infrared band (1.55-1.75 um) with NDVI generated a better classification than using any individual band/index.
+56 Remote sensing has played a key role in identifying forest disturbances and recovery, especially 57 with the recent proliferation of high-resolution satellite data (Hansen et al. 2013).
+Several 58 approaches have previously been used to map disturbed forests in tropical regions, including 59 optical approaches based on moderate resolution MODIS imagery (Langner et al. 2007), high-60 resolution Landsat imagery (Lu 2005; Vieira et al. 2003) and very high-resolution SPOT data 61 (Carreiras et al. 2014; Kimes et al. 1999; Souza et al. 2003), as well as Synthetic Aperture Radar 62 (SAR) (Kuplich 2006; Trisasongko 2010) and Lidar-based approaches (Andersen et al. 2014).
+63 However, the majority of these studies have focused on local scales and have been based on single date images.
+For example, Vieira et al. (2003) classified forests into young, intermediate, 64 advanced and mature forests for one municipality in the state of Pará, using Landsat spectral information and vegetation indices, and found that combining Landsat shortwave infrared band (1.55-1.75 μ m) with NDVI generated a better classification than using any individual band/index.
 Carreiras et al. (2017) further demonstrated the use of combined Landsat spectral bands with ALOS PALSAR backscatter intensity to distinguish secondary regrowth forest and mature forest in three landscapes in Brazilian Amazon.
-Such multiple multisensor fusion approaches have yet to be applied over regional scales.
+Such multiple multi-sensor fusion approaches have yet to be applied over regional scales.